Automatic Speech Recognition for Speech Assessment of Persian Preschool Children: Proposed Method

 Data collection was conducted by asking some adults from social media and some students from an elementary school to participate in our experiment.

-Table.\ref{table: colors data} shows the number of data gathered for recognizing each color.
-Due to the fact that two words are used for black in Persian, the number of black samples is more.
-In addition, because the color recognition is a RAN task, a sequence of data has been gathered.
-Table.\ref{table: colors sequence data} depicts the number of sequence data for colors.
-For the meaningless words, 12 voices have been gathered on average for each word (there are 40 meaningless words in this task).
+Table \ref{table: colors data} shows the number of data gathered of each color for RAN test.
+Since there are two Persian terms for black, the number of black samples is more.
+In addition, because color recognition is a RAN task, some samples for this task have been gathered.
+Table \ref{table: colors sequence data} depicts the number of samples that contains a sequence of colors.
+For the MW assessment, 12 voices have been gathered on average per word (there are 40 meaningless words in the RAN test.)

-\subsection{Rapid automatic naming task}
+\subsection{Rapid Automatic Naming Task}

-In this task the youngster should name a sequence of images he sees.
-Since the outcome is crucial in evaluating the kid, classifying the entire sequence is insufficient; each phase must be analyzed.
+In this task, the youngster should name a sequence of objects in an image.
+Since the outcome is crucial in evaluating the kid's ability to quickly name aloud a series of familiar items, classifying the entire sequence is insufficient; each word must be analyzed.